krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 There are many Automatic triggers you can use, to learn more about Triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch

-## Pipeline Name
+## Environment Variables:

-Next we Specify the Name of our GitHub Action in our Example "`name: infra`".
+The Environment Variables are set in the Code Runners the Pipeline uses.
+In our Example these are known Variables by Terraform which it uses to Authenticate against Azure.
 ## Code runner

 After we define the Triggers and the Name of the workflow we need to Specify its "`jobs`".
-In our Example we only need one Job "`deploy`".
+In our Example we split the Pipeline into two Jobs "`terraform`" and "`terraformapply`".

+This is done to allow for manual Approval.
+More on that later.

 Next we Specify what image we Expect our job to run on:
 "`runs-on: ubuntu-latest`"